stitchdata/docs/_account-security/security/sso/single-sign-on.md

       - title: "Who can modify the SSO configuration?"
         anchor: "basics--who-can-modify-sso"
         content: |
-          Only {{ user-roles.sso-admin.name }} users can modify an existing SSO configuration.
+          Only {{ user-roles.administrator.name }} users can modify an existing SSO configuration.
 This includes modifying any settings, disabling SSO, or reenabling SSO.

       - title: "How is team member access to Stitch managed?"
         anchor: "basics--how-is-user-access-managed"